 Coronavirus refers to a family of viruses.
 Under microscopes, these viruses appear round like the sun, with a surrounding bright ring, just like the sun’s outer layer which is called the “corona” -- hence the name.
 Some coronaviruses are mild, for example the virus that causes the common cold.
 Other Coronaviruses -- such as the one that has caused the recent outbreak in Wuhan, China -- can be very dangerous, and even deadly.

 Symptoms include cough, sore throat, high temperature, feeling tired and achy.
 These symptoms are similar to those of the flu, which is caused by influenza virus.
 People with underlying health issues are more likely to experience serious symptoms from the flu and from this Coronavirus.

 How can I protect myself from Coronavirus?

 Frequent handwashing and avoiding close contact with people suffering from respiratory infections, are important to prevent this and other viruses from spreading.
-There is not yet a vaccine for this newly identified virus.
-However, staying up to date on vaccinations that are available, including the flu shot, will help support your overall health.
+Scientists are working overtime to develop a vaccine for the virus, but we’re told that any kind of breakthrough is still weeks, if not months, away.
+However, staying up to date on other vaccinations that are available, including the flu shot, will help support your overall health.

 Is there a treatment for Coronavirus?